 Donald Gray joined the School of Education in 2005.
 He has a background in science education, curriculum development and educational research.
+He worked on the earlier Scottish Assessment of Achievement Programme (Science) and was the TIMSS quality control monitor for Scotland.
 He has worked for the Scottish Council for Research in Education, been involved in an international study of Civic Education based in Humboldt University Berlin and was Faculty Research Co-ordinator in Strathclyde University Faculty of Education.
 He has a particular interest in complexity, science and sustainability issues, environmental education and outdoor learning.
-He is currently Director of Research and Interdisciplinarity.
+He was previously Director of Research and Interdisciplinarity in the School of Education.

 As well as general research related to teacher education, I am particularly interested in science society and sustainability issues and how these are addressed in educational contexts.
 In addition I am interested in outdoor learning and place-based education and theoretical perspectives underpinning the value of outdoor, natural environmental experiential education with particular reference to embodied cognition.
 I also have an interest in creativity and arts-based approaches to learning, teaching and research.